 While Jeter never made a ton of errors, he simply did not have the range of his fellow shortstops.
 Jeter was among the best in history with the bat – but in the field, he was at best below average

 In his first 10 season in the league, Alex Rodriguez blasted 345 home runs, collected more than 1,500 hits, won two gold gloves, and finished in the top 3 in MVP voting four times, winning the award in 2003.
 Had A-Rod stayed at the position, there would be no conversation about who was the greatest shortstop in baseball history.

-But in 2004 Rodriguez was traded to the Yankees and moved over to third base to allow Jeter to stay at his position.
-Even so, however, A-Rod played more career games at short than he did at the hot corner.
+But in 2004, Rodriguez was traded to the New York Yankees and moved over to third base to allow Jeter to stay at his position.
+Even so, A-Rod played more career games at short than he did at the hot corner.
 When stacking Jeter up against the all-time greats, Rodriguez must be in the conversation, and with 696 career home runs and three MVP awards, he is on a different level than his longtime teammate.

-Jeter is among a small handful of shortstops who is arguably the best to play the position.
+The Bottom Line: Derek Jeter is among a number of shortstops considered to be the best to ever play the position.
 Whether he tops that list will be debated by baseball fans for years to come.